temesghentekeste/tours-react/README.md

 This project explores the basic concepts of useState and useEffect in React.
-The data is fetched from an externale api.
+The data is fetched from an external api.

 ## Available Scripts